eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 - An operation service MUST carry out one operation against the service's data — a single CRUD action (create, read, search, update, delete) or a composite built from several of them.
 - It MUST consume validated `…Parsed` input wherever the operation takes external input, and MUST return internal domain or managed models (`…Db` / `UpsertResult` / query results); it MUST NOT return or reference API DTOs or response models.
 - For any part of an operation that writes, the operation service MUST be the single authority for that entity's write: the only place that issues the entity's BPN, persists it, and emits its changelog at the entity's own aggregate boundary.
+- An operation service MUST NOT be created for an operation the parse already completes.
+Where a parser's resolution has produced the operation's whole result — a fetch by identifier is the typical case — the application service maps that result directly; a pass-through operation service adds a layer without adding authority.
 - An operation service SHOULD expose the simplest form its callers need.
 The stage/commit split MUST be introduced only when a composite must wire an unsaved, cyclically-referenced graph before flushing — not as a default shape.
 - An update MUST NOT be able to change an entity's identity or parentage.
 This MUST be enforced structurally (e.g. a mutator that exposes only the permitted writes), not by convention.